Working to protect the native forest environment of Maine.

 Download it here.
 (1 MB)

-The purpose of the Forest Ecology Network (FEN) is to protect the native forest environment of Maine through public awareness, grassroots citizen activism, and education, promoting practices that respect the ecological and aesthetic integrity of the Maine Woods.
+.The purpose of the Forest Ecology Network (FEN) is to protect the native forest environment of Maine through public awareness, grassroots citizen activism, and education, promoting practices that respect the ecological and aesthetic integrity of the Maine Woods.

 Our efforts include campaigns to:

-• prevent wilderness sprawl
+• Prevent wilderness sprawl

-• protect Maine’s water resources from commercial overexploitation
+• Protect Maine’s water resources from commercial overexploitation

-• eliminate the clearcutting, overcutting, and herbicide spraying associated with industrial forestry
+• Eliminate the clearcutting, overcutting, and herbicide spraying associated with industrial forestry

 FEN believes that to protect and restore the forest environment while ensuring a sustainable wood supply, we need a combination of ecological reserves, low-impact forestry, demand reduction/recycling, and alternative fibers for paper making.

-Compact for Maine's Forests, then formed a coalition with other environmental organizations in Maine.
+The Forest Ecology Network, based in Lexington Township, Maine, is on the forefront of forest protection in Maine.
+FEN spearheaded a campaign to defeat the industry-sponsored Compact for Maine's Forests, then formed a coalition with other environmental organizations in Maine.
 The coalition called upon the state legislature to pass meaningful forest practices reform, and agreed on a joint policy that would have ensured sustainable forestry.
 The plan was rejected by the Maine State Legislature.
 (Details)

 FEN has begun a new referendum campaign to get synthetic chemical pesticides out of the forest and to transform the Board of Pesticides Control into an elected body.
-This campaign, known as Pesticide-Free Forests, seeks to impose a ten-year moratorium on the use of all synthetic chemical pesticides for forestry purposes and to transform the Board of Pesticides Control from a seven member board appointed by the governor into a 16 member board with one representative elected by the voters of each of Maine's 16 counties.
+This campaign, known as Pesticide-Free Forests, sought to impose a ten-year moratorium on the use of all synthetic chemical pesticides for forestry purposes and to transform the Board of Pesticides Control from a seven member board appointed by the governor into a 16 member board with one representative elected by the voters of each of Maine's 16 counties.

-FEN, in concert with other environmental groups, is also currently campaigning for the creation of a Maine Woods National Park.
+FEN, in concert with other environmental groups, is also campaigning for the creation of a Maine Woods National Park.

 Projects of the Forest Ecology Network include: